You are good enough.

 At the end of the day, I want you to know:

-You are not broken.
-You no longer need to ignore unmet needs, mask your authentic self, or define yourself by the perception of others.
+You do not need to define yourself by the perception of others.

 You don’t have to prove yourself.